Ejiofor and St. John’s host Providence - WTOP News

 New York; Saturday, 12 p.m.
 EST

-BOTTOM LINE: St. John’s hosts Providence after Zuby Ejiofor scored 25 points in St. John’s 95-83 win against the Georgetown Hoyas.
+BOTTOM LINE: St. John’s plays Providence after Zuby Ejiofor scored 25 points in St. John’s 95-83 victory over the Georgetown Hoyas.

 TOP PERFORMERS: Ejiofor is averaging 14.6 points, 7.4 rebounds, 3.1 assists and 2.4 blocks for the Red Storm.
 Oziyah Sellers is averaging 2.1 made 3-pointers over the last 10 games.

-Oswin Erhunmwunse is averaging 7.6 points, 6.9 rebounds and 3.1 blocks for the Friars.
-Jason Edwards is averaging 18.7 points over the last 10 games.
+Jason Edwards is averaging 18.5 points and 3.6 assists for the Friars.
+Jaylin Sellers is averaging 15.9 points over the last 10 games.

 LAST 10 GAMES: Red Storm: 7-3, averaging 82.8 points, 33.7 rebounds, 15.5 assists, 8.2 steals and 5.9 blocks per game while shooting 45.8% from the field.
 Their opponents have averaged 70.6 points per game.